DanBaloiu/recipe-share-site/README.md

 - All AI-generated code and suggestions were reviewed by the developer.
 Where generated code did not exactly match project conventions or requirements, it was edited and tested manually.
 - No sensitive information, credentials, or private prompts were stored in the repository.
 All environment-specific secrets remain in environment variables or `env.py` (not checked into source control).

-Suggested evidence to include with resubmission
-- A short log of representative prompts and outputs (optional) — kept separate from source control if present.
-- A short test report showing passing unit tests once added (include the report or a snippet in this README under the Testing section).

 ## 🙌 13.
 Credits & Acknowledgements